LeePedersen/pig-latin-translator/readme.md

 exI: year
 exO: earyay

-For words beginning with one or more consonants, move all of the first consecutive consonants to the end, and add "ay".
+x For words beginning with one or more consonants, move all of the first consecutive consonants to the end, and add "ay".
 exI: chatter
 exO: atterchay